turbot/steampipe-docs/docs/steampipe_sqlite/query.md

 ```

 ### JSON
-Steampipe SQLite extensions store JSON fields as jsonb-formatted text.
+Steampipe SQLite extensions store JSON fields as JSONB-formatted text.
 You can use [SQLite JSON functions and operators](https://www.sqlite.org/json1.html) to work with this data.

 You can extract data with `json_extract`: